 Pee Dee ~ Today

 The Pee Dee Indian Tribe (PDIT) is a small American Indian tribe located along the Pee Dee River within northeastern South Carolina's Pee Dee region.
-While today the tribe consists of just over 200 enrolled Pee Dee, the tribe was once a profound cultural and political power in the region.
+While today the tribe consists of just under 200 enrolled Pee Dee, the tribe was once a profound cultural and political power in the region.
 In fact, the cultural & political significance of the Pee Dee people to the area is why Europeans named the Pee Dee River & the Pee Dee region of South Carolina after the tribe.
 The tribal government's offices are located on land awarded to the tribe in Marlboro County, South Carolina.
 Marlboro County has served as the the tribe's official seat of government since 1976.

 The tribal government's current constitution was adopted in 1976, & for more than 40 years has provided the tribal government with the ability to address some of the immense challenges faced by the Pee Dee people.
 The tribal government strives to empower the Pee Dee people through the continued practice of